 March in Africa is in the cusp period between seasons, with mixed weather and game viewing.
 Temperatures have cooled off from the height of summer, and the rains have reduced in the summer rainfall areas.
 In many bushveld areas, this is the tail-end of the breeding season, and there are still young animals and birds everywhere!
 The bush buzzes with excitement and abundance.
 In contrast to the short, dark days in the Northern Hemisphere, Africa celebrates this time of year with colour and vibrancy.

 Expect fewer tourists and lower prices than during the peak safari months, and some lodges further away from easily accessible areas offer discounts at this time of year.
 Some lodges even close for a month or two.
 Read this article about finding more affordable lodge accommodation based on the time of year: How to find luxury safari lodges at a discount.

 Wildlife viewing can be patchy in places – mainly because of the thick green vegetation and more water availability than during the dry months.
 But bird-watching is at its peak because of the breeding activities and the presence of summer migrants.
-This is a good time to enjoy the smaller things celebrating this time of plenty, sometimes accompanied by bigger things – such as the convergence of eagles, snakes and even leopards to feast on flying ants that emerge after rain to start their breeding cycles.
+This is an excellent time to enjoy the smaller things celebrating this time of plenty – such as the convergence of eagles, snakes and even leopards to feast on flying ants that emerge after rain to start their breeding cycles.